 You’ve likely just found out that you’re expecting!
+(In fact, many women don’t know yet at this point.)
 With the nerves and adrenaline rush of a positive pregnancy test, your life has officially changed forever.
 Congratulations!
 You are a mama-to-be!
-At 4 weeks pregnant–just 2 weeks out from conception–your body is at the start of an amazing journey to parenthood.
+At week 4 of your pregnancy — just 2 weeks out from conception — your body is at the start of an amazing journey to parenthood.
 Kopa Birth® is honored to share this experience with you!

 Table of contents